 Why I Love the Outward Hound Backpack Pet Carrier

-It's The Perfect Size For Toting My Little Chihuahua Dog Hands-Free
+It's The Perfect Size for Toting My Chihuahua

-The Outward Hound Backpack Pet Carrier for dogs is perfect for carrying Gizmo, my little six pound long-haired Chihuahua on family outings and long walks.
+The Outward Hound Backpack Pet Carrier for dogs is perfect for carrying Gizmo, my little six pounds, long-haired Chihuahua on family outings and long walks.

 This carrying bag for dogs allows my family the freedom to enjoy the outdoors with our little dog, keeping him safe and secure when necessary, while giving him a little personal space of his own when he needs it.

 I can carry Gizmo hands-free.

 This is a biggie for me!
 Being able to carry Gizmo on my back during outdoor events leaves my hands free to juggle the load of bags, coats, cameras, water bottles and what-have-you that my kids pile on me that I am inevitably stuck carrying for the rest of the day.

 It can be a little overwhelming for Gizmo and myself when we are around a lot of other people or unrestrained dogs.
 He feels much safer and relaxed when he is zipped closed into his backpack when we are in crowds of people.
 He is free to observe all the hustle and bustle from the safety of his own personal space.
 Gizmo attracts a lot of attention from kids and dog lovers because he is just sooo darn cute and soft, and while most people ask to pet him, there are some that don't, especially small children, which in turn, makes me and Gizmo very 'nervous nellies'.